What We Need To Learn From September 11th, 2001!

 Stop waiting for things to happen.
 Get up and enjoy life.
 While you're at it, help someone else enjoy their life as well.

-With everything that's been going on around us for the past year and a half, we should take a moment to read what Jim had to say then read it again.
+With everything that's been going on around us for the past few years, we should take a moment to read what Jim had to say then read it again.
 We are more divided than ever and some people are perfectly happy that we are.